Security Recommendations

 • Configure Syslog settings to send logs to an external server (CORE | SCALE).

-• In TrueNAS SCALE 24.04 (Dragonfish) or later, locally monitor and review audit logs using the Audit screen.
+• In TrueNAS 24.04 (Dragonfish) or later, locally monitor and review audit logs using the Audit screen.

 Consult the TrueNAS Security Advisories site for information about any identified security vulnerabilities in TrueNAS products.
 Check back regularly for updates.